 Explore Australia’s best wine regions with Swoosh!

 If our list has got your taste buds salivating, you’re not alone.
 But between flights, accommodation, winery packages and tour prices, it can be tricky to cover all your costs upfront.
 That’s where Swoosh comes in.
 With a holiday loan, you can book your trip with peace of mind.
 Apply online in minutes to get your cash fast!
-Contact our friendly team to learn more.

-Which Australian state has the best wine?
+Which part of Australia has the best wine?

 With their cool climates and a diverse mix of established and independent producers, South Australia and Victoria dominate the list of top producers.
 These two states account for 74% of producers, and conveniently they’re right next door if you wanted to kill two birds with one stone.